microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/packages.md

 ## Mgt Element

 The `@microsoft/mgt-element` is the core package that contains only the base classes used for building components and providers.
-This package exposes all  necessary classes and interfaces needed to build your own components and exports the [the IProvider interface and SimpleProvider class](../providers/custom) for building custom providers.
+This package exposes all  necessary classes and interfaces needed to build your own components and exports the [IProvider interface and SimpleProvider class](../providers/custom) for building custom providers.

 ## Providers